 GDP Deflator in the United States increased to 117.38 points in the second quarter of 2021 from 115.65 points in the first quarter of 2021. source: U.S. Bureau of Economic Analysis

 GDP Deflator in the United States averaged 55.02 points from 1950 until 2021, reaching an all time high of 117.38 points in the second quarter of 2021 and a record low of 12.85 points in the first quarter of 1950.
 This page provides the latest reported value for - United States GDP Deflator - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States GDP Deflator - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-GDP Deflator in the United States is expected to be 115.60 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Deflator in the United States to stand at 112.86 in 12 months time.
-In the long-term, the United States GDP Deflator is projected to trend around 124.00 Index Points in 2020, according to our econometric models.
+GDP Deflator in the United States is expected to be 118.67 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States GDP Deflator is projected to trend around 122.11 points in 2022 and 124.43 points in 2023, according to our econometric models.